-San Salvador is home to many monuments, ruins and shipwrecks that directly reflect its rich history, including four memorials that mark the exact spot Christopher Columbus came ashore in 1492.
+San Salvador is home to many monuments, ruins and shipwrecks that directly reflect its rich history, including five memorials that commemorate Christopher Columbus' arrival in 1492.
+One of them, an underwater monument, is said to mark the spot where the Pinta dropped anchor.
 In addition to its profound past, the island showcases miles of secluded beaches, crystal-clear seas and sparkling inland lakes.
 Visitors looking to embark on an adventure full of history and culture will find that San Salvador Island is the perfect place to begin their journey.
 It’s no wonder that Columbus dubbed it “The New World.”

 Discover more about San Salvador